Harvard-MolSys-Lab/dynamic-workbench/help/nodal.md

 Overview
 --------

 The nodal formalism allows you to express complicated computational or assembly processes in terms of simple behavioral units, called nodes.
 Many types of nodes exist--these types are called "motifs"; motifs are defined by mapping a structural unit of DNA or RNA (such as a hairpin) to a simple behavioral function.
 Nodes generally have several "ports" which correspond to domains of the underlying nucleic acid species.
 Nodal programs are written by adding instances of motifs (nodes) to a workspace, then connecting the ports together to indicate behavioral relationships, and in turn sequence complementarities.
-The nodal compiler, called DyNAMiC (the Dynamic Nucleic Acid Mechanism Compiler) propagates those sequence complementarity requirements to generate a list of distinct sequences which must be designed by a sequence designer (such as [DD](web-dd) or [NUPACK](nupack) ).
+The nodal compiler, called DyNAMiC (the Dynamic Nucleic Acid Mechanism Compiler) propagates those sequence complementarity requirements to generate a list of distinct sequences which must be designed by a sequence designer (such as [DD](web-dd) or [NUPACK](nupack)&nbsp;).

 The basic workflow is like this: